Lift at low Reynolds number: Soft-lubrication lift

 Furthermore, through surface-forces apparatus (SFA)~\cite{Leroy2011,Leroy2012,Villey2013,Wang2015,Wang2017b,Wang2018b} and atomic-force microscopy (AFM)~\cite{Chan2009,Vakarelski2010,Kaveh2014,Guan2017,Wang2018,Basoli2018}, the near-contact EHD (termed soft-lubrication in the following) coupling offers an alternative strategy for micro and nanorheology of fragile soft materials, with the key advantage of avoiding any solid-solid adhesive contact that could alter their properties.

 Indeed, as shown in Fig.~\ref{charlaix}, the motion of a spherical probe in a viscous fluid, and near a soft material, generates a lubrication pressure field that can in turn deform the soft material.
 As a consequence, the lubrication gap is altered as compared to the rigid case, and the impedance response is directly affected, with the appearance of elastic contributions.
+Rallabandi recently reviewed the general case of near-contact fluid elastic interactions \cite{rallabandi2024} while here we focus on the emergence of normal forces.